ktorio/ktor-documentation/topics/server-custom-plugins-base-api.md

 ### Create a companion object {id="create-companion"}

-A custom plugin's class muat have a companion object that implements one of the following interfaces:
+A custom plugin's class must have a companion object that implements one of the following interfaces:

 * [`BaseApplicationPlugin`](https://api.ktor.io/ktor-server-core/io.ktor.server.application/-base-application-plugin/index.html) for application-level plugins.
 * [`BaseRouteScopedPlugin`](https://api.ktor.io/ktor-server-core/io.ktor.server.application/-base-route-scoped-plugin/index.html) for plugins that are [installed on a specific route](server-plugins.md#install-route).